 From the Schengen Agreement to the Schengen Convention

-The Schengen Agreement, named after a small town in Luxembourg, is the fundamental act for the gradual abolition of checks at common borders signed in 1985, independently of the EU, between the following Member States of the European Union: Germany, Belgium, France, Luxembourg and the Netherlands.
+The Schengen Agreement, named after a small town in Luxembourg, is the fundamental act for the gradual abolition of checks at common borders signed in 1985.
+It has been signed, independently of the EU, between the following Member States of the European Union:

 The Schengen Agreement, which dates from 1990, is a treaty that provided for cessation of inspections at internal borders of the signatory states and established common rules for perimeter border security.